Skip to content

 • 0x4C57 (LWF) → Libertaria Wire Frame handler

-4. The receiving fiber processes the frame entirely in userland
+4. The receiving fiber processes the frame entirely in userland.

 No kernel involvement after the initial demux.
 The kernel delivers the mail; it does not read the letter.